What I Packed in My Daughter’s College Emergency Kit (And Why)

 Some of the links in this post may contain affiliate links for your convenience.
-As an Amazon associate I earn from qualifying purchases.
+As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

 My daughter packed for college very thoughtfully and methodically.
 She sorted through her favorite books and mementos, then she went through her clothes, sorted them, and made decisions about what to take with her to her new hometown.
 During the winter, it’s colder than where we live, so she packed jackets, heavy socks, and all the winter-weather clothing she owned.
-A college emergency kit wasn’t exactly on her list of priorities.

 As she did her packing, I was doing some mom-thinking.
-My sweet little firstborn was moving a good 3 hours from home.
+My sweet little firstborn was moving a good three hours from home.
 I wanted her to be equipped for emergencies that extended beyond chilly winter weather.
+I began putting together emergency supplies in addition to her emergency backpack that would spend most of their time in her SUV.

-As an overview, from left to right, is her personally-packed backpack, MRE meals, the emergency bucket I packed for her, a sleeping bag, a case of water bottles and a Sawyer Mini water filter.
+A view of my daughter’s vehicle before she left.
+From left to right, is her personally-packed backpack, MRE meals, the emergency bucket I packed for her, a sleeping bag, a case of water bottles and a Sawyer Mini water filter.

 Since she has plenty of room in the SUV, I felt comfortable packing all of this.
 Typically, when we think of survival and being prepared, we emphasize packing multi-purpose supplies and gear and packing light.
 In this case, I’d rather she have more than she needs, especially since she will likely be alone in her travels.